Sadlyfizzx/Notion-Emoji-Changer/README.md

    - Click "Load unpacked" and select the extension's folder.
 3. **Use on Notion**: Open any Notion page to see Apple-style emojis in action!

-## 📁 Folder Structure

-- `src/`: Contains the source files for the extension, including background and content scripts, popup logic, and the manifest file.
-- `assets/`: Stores the extension icon and other visual assets.
-- `docs/`: Holds documentation, including `README.md` for an overview and usage instructions.

 ## 🤝 Contributing
 Contributions are welcome!
 Whether it’s reporting bugs, suggesting new features, or improving existing functionality, we’d love your input.